Lower your monthly bills with these practical ways to keep your house cool this summer.

 There will be a noticeable difference.
-You can probably do this at the warmest part of the day when you’re not using your AC.
+You can probably do this in the warmest part of the day when you're not using your AC.

 14. Do Your Laundry and Ironing at a Certain Time of the Day

-Just like cooking in your kitchen, you can do this on the cooler parts of the day.
-This way, you won’t be adding to the warmth of your home’s interior.
+Just like cooking in your kitchen, you can do this in the cooler parts of the day.
+This way, you won't be adding to the warmth of your home's interior.